lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

 This example uses the default DP0.2 Catalogs to illustrate steps necessary to execute a UI query.

 The default landing page in the Portal aspect of the Rubin Science Platform reveals several tabs allowing a choice of various image or catalog repositories.
 The example given here uses the "DP0.2 Catalogs" repository, and this is the one to be selected here.
 There, two types of queries are available: "UI Assisted" (amounting to single-table queries - default), or "ADQL Queries."
 It is possible to toggle between the two by clicking on the botton to the right of "Viev:".
 Each of these options has a different user interface.

 **Table selection**: Within the "DP0.2 Catalogs" tab, it is possible to choose the table to work with by clicking the "up-down" arrow to show the available tables.
-The default table in the right drop-down menu is the "dp02_dc2_Object" table, which will be used this for this exmple.
+The default table in the right drop-down menu is the "dp02_dc2_Object" table, which will be used this for this example.
 Once any of the tables in the DP0.2 Catalogs repository is selected, the table view at lower-right will automatically update to match the selected table.

 **Entering the constraints**:  This example will use the spatial constraints, selected by checking the box by "Spatial."
-For "Spatial" constraints, choose the desired shape type for a spatial search ("Cone" or "Polygon"), and the appropriate instructions for the search terms will appear.
-For example, for cone search, "Coordinates or Object Name" and "Radius" of search need to be entered.
+For "Spatial" constraints, two shapes type for a spatial search are available ("Cone" or "Polygon"), and the appropriate instructions for the search terms will appear.
+This example uses the cone search, which requires "Coordinates or Object Name" and "Radius" of search to be entered.

-Keeping the search area small will keep query times short and return manageable subsets of objects as you learn.
+Keeping the search area small will keep query times short and return manageable subsets of objects.
 It is recommended to start with 3 arcminutes.
 Note that the central (RA, Dec) coordinates for DC2, in decimal degrees, are: ``61.863 -35.790``.